Robert E. Quinn: Superior Court

 Quinn returned to his law practice after leaving the governor's office.
 He won appointment to a Superior Court judgeship in 1941, serving as judge for the Rhode Island Superior Court.
 During World War II, he entered the military as a commander in the navy's legal branch.
 He served for four years, rising to the rank of captain.
 He returned to the bench after the end of the war.

 United States Court of Appeals for the Armed Forces

 On May 22, 1951 he was nominated by President Truman as Chief Judge of a new United States Court of Military Appeals.
 He was confirmed by the Senate June 19, and was sworn the next day, June 20 of 1951.
 He was reappointed to his position as Chief Justice by President Johnson for another 15-year term, but he retired from that in 5 years in 1971.
 He fully retired from the court in 1975, shortly before his death.

 In 1964 he was awarded the first honorary life membership by the Federal Bar Association, and in 1966 he was elected to the Rhode Island Hall of Fame.

 Death

-Quinn died on May 19, 1975 at age 81 in a nursing home in Warwick.
+Quinn died on May 19, 1975, at age 81 in a Kent nursing home in Warwick.
 He is interred at Quinn Family Cemetery in West Warwick.